Davfernandezz/Naves-Backend/README.md

     ```
 <br>

-- **Access history room** <br>Retrieves the access history for a specific room within a date range.
+- **Access history room** (IS ADMIN)  <br>Retrieves the access history for a specific room within a date range.
 This endpoint requires the room ID, authentication, and date parameters.<br>

           GET http://localhost:4000/api/access_histories/room/:id